iBicha/UnityYoutubePlayer/README.md

 ## Usage

 See the package samples for more usage examples.
-They can be imported from the package maanger.
+They can be imported from the package manager.

 ## Invidious instances